Connect with others who understand.

 6. Joint Pain

-People with psoriasis may experience joint pain, which could indicate the presence of psoriatic arthritis.
-PsA typically causes stiffness, pain, and swelling in the joints and over the tendons.
+People with psoriasis may experience joint pain, which can be a sign of psoriatic arthritis.
+PsA typically causes stiffness, pain, and swelling in the joints and where tendons attach to bones.

-If left untreated, psoriatic arthritis can cause joint damage that may lead to disability and severe joint deformity.
+If left untreated, PsA can lead to permanent joint damage, disability, or even deformities.
 In some people, PsA leads to ankylosing spondylitis — inflammation in the spine and hips that can cause the bones to fuse.

 7. Eye Symptoms

-Psoriasis can affect your eyes.
-You may experience dry skin and scaling around your eyes and on your eyelids.
-People with psoriasis may experience dry eye syndrome and blepharitis, which causes inflammation, itching, and swelling of the eyelids.
+Psoriasis can also affect your eyes, causing dry skin and scaling around the eyes and on eyelids.
+People with psoriasis may experience dry eye syndrome and blepharitis (inflammation of the eyelids), leading to itching, discoloration, and swelling.

 At What Age Do Psoriasis Symptoms Appear?